What is STIR/SHAKEN and how does it impact robocalling?Follow

 If you’ve followed the communications industry at all over the last 18 months, you probably heard about STIR/SHAKEN.
 It's a technology framework that seeks to reestablish trust in voice communications by taking a stronger stance against practices like illegal spoofing for malicious robocalling to help protect consumers against fraud and abuse.

-What is SHAKEN/STIR?
+What is STIR/SHAKEN?

 The process uses a trusted public key infrastructure to enhance the integrity of the originating call identifying data sent across networks.
-With SHAKEN/STIR, SIP headers will contain a level of confidence indicator from the originating service provider to signal whether the party originating the call has the right to use the number via the attestation field.
+With STIR/SHAKEN, SIP headers will include a level of confidence indicator from the originating service provider to signal whether the party originating the call has the right to use the number via the attestation field.

 In addition to the attestation level, the originating service provider provides data in the header to facilitate traceback identifying where the call entered their network.

 What is the driving force behind STIR/SHAKEN adoption?

 Fraud and abuse in the form of robocalling and, in particular, illegally spoofed robocalling, is the number one consumer complaint to the FCC.
 STIR/SHAKEN is just one tool in a broader industry initiative that seeks to prevent bad actors from exploiting businesses and consumers.

 At the same time, consumers expect and demand the successful delivery of relevant communications, such as school closure notifications or prescription reminders.

 Bandwidth is actively engaged in efforts to implement the most robust call authentication framework possible, while also working diligently to stop the transmission of illegal robocalling on our network holistically.
 We continue to lead industry efforts and best practices, including a three-pronged operational approach (prevent, detect, and mitigate) to stopping illegal robocalls.

 Read more about Bandwidth's approach to fighting telecom fraud.